-As of March 31, 2014, we had cash, cash equivalents and marketable securities of \$5.3 million.
 Based upon our current business plan, we believe that the combination of the proceeds of this offering and our other current sources of liquidity will be sufficient to meet our anticipated cash needs for at least the next 24 months.
-However, if we do not generate sufficient cash through this offering or otherwise, our cash on hand will not be sufficient to meet our anticipated cash needs.
+However, if we do not generate sufficient cash, our cash on hand will not be sufficient to meet our anticipated cash needs.
 For this reason, our independent registered public accountants' report for the year ended December 31, 2013 includes an explanatory paragraph that expresses substantial doubt about our ability to continue as a "going concern".